kkaur89/SEI-Project-Three/README.md

 ![Iceland Wireframe  (1)](https://user-images.githubusercontent.com/77445688/116818420-1ce7d700-ab63-11eb-863f-65989e1800b5.png)

 Once we were signed off, we then got together and created a Trello board for the project outline all the tasks needed to achieve MVP and also added additonal feautres if we had time.
+After the creating the Trello board, we then all took a dataset each needed to create a list of places which would then be used to create the tour packages.
+We split the data by Hotels, Restaurants, Volcanos and Attractions, ensuring we had the longitude and latitude of each so we could render the location on the map.

 ![Screenshot 2021-05-02 at 16 34 34](https://user-images.githubusercontent.com/77445688/116818636-566d1200-ab64-11eb-87ec-c46581400a06.png)